 --exclude-case=TAG Do not run test cases that contain the given tag.
-Cases marked with "nobench" or "disable" are ignored by default.
+Cases marked with "nobench", "disable", or "no foo" (where foo is the backend used) are ignored by default.

 --futhark=program The program used to perform operations (eg. compilation).
 Defaults to the binary running futhark bench itself.